Vladimir Lenin: Childhood: 1870–1887

 Lenin's parents were monarchists and liberal conservatives, committed to the emancipation reform of 1861 introduced by the reformist Tsar Alexander II; they avoided political radicals and there is no evidence that the police ever put them under surveillance for subversive thought.
 Every summer they holidayed at a rural manor in Kokushkino.
 Among his siblings, Lenin was closest to his sister Olga, whom he often bossed around; he was extremely competitive and could be destructive, but usually admitted his misbehaviour.
 A keen sportsman, he spent much of his free time outdoors or playing chess, and excelled at school, the disciplinarian and conservative Simbirsk Classical Gymnasium.

 In January 1886, when Lenin was 15, his father died of a brain haemorrhage.
-Subsequently, his behaviour became erratic and confrontational, and he renounced his belief in God.
-At the time, Lenin's elder brother Alexander, whom he affectionately knew as Sasha, was studying at Saint Petersburg University.
-Involved in political agitation against the absolute monarchy of the reactionary Tsar Alexander III, Alexander studied the writings of banned leftists and organised anti-government protests.
+Lenin's behaviour became erratic and confrontational, and he renounced his belief in God.
+At the time, Lenin's elder brother Aleksandr, whom he affectionately knew as Sasha, was studying at Saint Petersburg University.
+Involved in political agitation against the absolute monarchy of the reactionary Tsar Alexander III, Aleksandr studied the writings of banned leftists and organised anti-government protests.
 He joined a revolutionary cell bent on assassinating the Tsar and was selected to construct a bomb.
-Before the attack could take place, the conspirators were arrested, and Alexander was executed in May 1887.
+Before the attack could take place, the conspirators were arrested, and Aleksandr was executed in May 1887.
 Despite the emotional trauma of his father's and brother's deaths, Lenin graduated from school at the top of his class with a gold medal for exceptional performance, and decided to study law at Kazan University.